Teachers’ beliefs in ELT

 - Receptive skills, particularly listening, are given enhanced status

 OUT OF THE CLASSROOM AND ONTO MY LAPTOP

-I would no longer have face-to-face contact with students, which led me to believe that I would need to adopt a more engaging and novel approach to materials design.
+I would no longer have face-to-face contact with students.
+Subsequently, I had to adopt a more engaging and novel approach to materials design.